Heaust-ops/react-procedural-context-menu/README.md

 - wrapperStyle can be used to style the wrapper of the context menu itself

-##How to use, for powerusers:

-- Import the ContextMenu Component
-  `import ContextMenuWrapperDiv from "./ContextMenu/ContextMenu";`

-- Unlike the wrapper div this takes in a single menu, `<ContextMenu contextMenuItems={someMenu} >`

-- This component is just the menu with no activation logic

-- You have to implement the logic of when and where to render it yourself

-- It still has itemStyle and wrapperStyle for the same reasons

-- Tip: You can use wrapperStyle to position it

 ## How to use, for powerusers:

 - Import the ContextMenu Component